 Amazon Prime Video has drawn in more than 150 million paying subscribers, all thanks to its wide array of beloved content, exclusive deals, and quality originals.
-Naturally, if you’re one of those subscribers, you want to stream everything you have access to, no matter where you are.
-But to do that, you need an Amazon VPN.
+Naturally, if you’re one of those subscribers, you want to stream without having to worry about security and data collection.
+For that, you need an Amazon Prime VPN.

 How to use an Amazon Prime VPN

 Downloading a VPN is straightforward: go to Surfshark’s website and choose the platform you want to download it on.

 Type in your credentials, sign up, and you’re good to go.

 Connect to the VPN server matching your account’s country.

 Note: You can also download titles before you travel to watch them offline from anywhere in the world.
 The titles available to download are marked “Watch While Abroad.”

 What to do if Amazon Prime blocks your VPN

 If Amazon Prime blocks your VPN, this means that it’s blocking an IP (Internet Protocol) address that the VPN dedicated to you.
 Since you’re not the only one using that IP address, streaming services see it and assume the traffic is coming from a VPN.